William Tell Coleman

-William Tell Coleman (1824–1893) was an American pioneer in the settlement of California.
+William Tell Coleman (1824–1893) was an American pioneer and politician who served as the Chairman of the San Francisco Committee of Vigilance.
+He later served two separate terms in the California State Assembly in 1859 and 1861.
+He was the Democratic candidate for U.S. Senate in 1865, but lost to Republican Cornelius Cole.

 Early life

 William Tell Coleman was born in Cynthiana in Harrison County, Kentucky on February 29, 1824.
 He was educated at St. Louis University in Missouri.

 Committees of Vigilance

 In 1849, Coleman arrived in California and eventually settled in San Francisco, where he engaged in the shipping and commission business.
-Coleman was a leading figure in both the 1851 and 1856 Committees of Vigilance, which usurped civic power in order to drive out the Democratic Party machine and ostensibly to establish law and order.
+He first emerged as a leading figure in the 1851 Committees of Vigilance in the aftermath of a speech imploring the mob to conduct a formal, albeit illegal, court rather than lynch its targets immediately.
+Owing to the respect earned from this role, Coleman would be chosen to lead the larger 1856 Committee of Vigilance, which usurped civic power in order to drive out the Democratic Party machine and ostensibly to establish law and order in the aftermath of the assassination of controversial newspaper editor James King of William.
 Under Coleman, these committees ignored habeas corpus, conducted secret trials, lynchings, and deportations, and raised a militia.
+The committee would confront city leaders and even Governor J. Neely Johnson with threats of usurping state government and pursuing an independent course bordering on secession, however, Coleman would successfully override Committee radicals.

-The 1856 Committee of Vigilance disbanded, but after transferring power to the new People's Party, which soon merged with the Republican Party and controlled San Francisco until 1867.
+Thus, the 1856 Committee of Vigilance disbanded, but not before transferring power to the new People's Party, which soon merged with the Republican Party and controlled San Francisco until 1867.

 Shipping

 After opening a branch in New York City, Coleman established a steamship line between that city and San Francisco in 1856.
 In 1857 he moved to New York and conducted his business from that city until 1864.

 One of Coleman's most noteworthy achievements was the embellishment and extension of the town of San Rafael, California.